rhildred/angular-tree-repeat/README.md

-angular-tree-repeat
+more angular-tree-repeat examples
 ===================

-Source for the sf.treeRepeat module for AngularJS
+Combined [ngDraggable](https://github.com/fatlinesofcode/ngDraggable) with [angular-tree-repeat](https://github.com/stackfull/angular-tree-repeat) for drag and drop functionality.

+There is an example with a [horizontal tree here](https://rhildred.github.io/angular-tree-repeat).

+There is an example with a [top down tree here](https://rhildred.github.io/angular-tree-repeat/topDown.html).

-About
+About angular-tree-repeat
 -----

 Adds a pair of directives that can be used to display recursive (tree) data.

 See http://blog.stackfull.com/2014/02/trees-in-angularjs/ for the back story.

-Usage
+angular-tree-repeat Usage
 -----

-Whether you build the component, copy the raw source or use bower (see below), the end result should be included in your page and the module `sf.treeRepeat` included as a dependency:
+The directives should be included in your page and the module `sf.treeRepeat` included as a dependency:

     angular.module('myModule', ['sf.treeRepeat']);